 Nanrobot D5+ has a top speed of 40 mi/hr (64 km/hr) versus a top speed of 25 mi/hr (40 km/hr) for Fluid Freeride Horizon.
 So if you are looking at long, flat stretches on your commute, and if speed is your thing, then Nanrobot D5+ is the best choice.

 When it comes to distance travelling, however, then the range of the electric scooter is going to be a key factor.
-Nanrobot D5+ has a range of 40 miles (64 km), while Fluid Freeride Horizon has a range of 25 miles (40 km).
-If your commute is more than 20 miles (32 km), then both models would be a good choice.
+Nanrobot D5+ has a range of 40 miles (64 km), while Fluid Freeride Horizon has a range of 20 miles (32 km).
+If your commute is more than 20 miles (32 km), then

 An electric scooter also needs to be able to support the weight of the rider.
 Nanrobot D5+ has a maximum rider weight of 330 lbs (150 kg), while Fluid Freeride Horizon can support a maximum weight of 264 lbs (120 kg).